medhavi27/ASO-Web-App/documents/design-journey.md

   - **Design Ideas and Choices** [How will you meet those needs or wants?]
     - Have a login/logout function so that e-board members can edit event/blog pages
   - **Rationale** [Justify your decisions; additional notes.]
-    - We can create a database of events since this seems to be a critical content for the client
+    - We can create a database of events, members and blog posts.
+Our client wants to showcase events and blog posts, and this will be an easy way to dynamically showcase those.
+In addition to this, having a database and forms makes it easy to add and delete members, events and blog posts without coding.

 ## Initial Design